Why are babies more exposed to microplastics?

 We also got in touch with DrKurunthachalam Kannan, Professor of Paediatrics and one of the lead researchers into microplastics and their effects on human health.
 Dr Kannan shared with us all the studies which have been done so far on the topic.
 From this, we condensed the information down into an 8 minute video to help parents have a better understanding and give solutions about how to cut back on household micro-plastics.

 Help spread awareness

 We strongly feel that more parents need to know about these studies so they can make informed choices about their children’s products – please share with your parent friends using one of the links below:

 Small changes make a big difference.
-We need to spread awareness to severely reduce the amount of micro-plastics consumed by babies.
-Luckily, there are lots of things you can do which will really cut down the micro-plastics in your home and therefore your family’s exposure to these toxins:
+Luckily, there are lots of things you can do which will really cut down the microplastics in your home and therefore your family’s exposure to these toxins:

 - Avoid polyester teddies and choose cuddly toys made from cotton instead.

 - If your child is already attached to certain polyester cuddlies, try to add in some cotton options too – hopefully over time they will form attachments with these new teddies and you can slowly phase out old favourites or suggest they sleep on chairs rather than in your child’s bed.

 - Buy cotton or natural fabric clothing wherever you can, especially for your kids.
 Charity shops and hand-me-downs are great if you’re sticking to budgets, and an added benefit is that pre-loved clothes have less formaldehyde in the fabric due to all the previous washing.

 - Remember that ‘eco’ or ‘recycled’ polyester is just as bad for your child’s health as virgin polyester, so avoid this too where possible.